cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

 ## Configuration

-First of all, we should define our database connections depending on the `dataSource` parameter:
+First of all, we should define our database connections with the `dataSource` parameter:

 <GitHubCodeBlock